tlothering/AudioCodes_SBC_on_Azure/README.md

 This repo contains 2 .INI files
 - Standard Trunk: This INI can be used when you have a single Office 365 tenant or if you want to dedicate a SIP Port to every Office 365 tenant when deploying in a Multi-Tenant scenario
-- Derived Trunk: This INI is can be used by Telecommunication Providers / Voice Carriers to manage 1000's of Office 365 SIP Trunks with a simple deployment.
+- Derived Trunk: This INI can be used by Telecommunication Providers / Voice Carriers to manage 1000's of Office 365 SIP Trunks with a simple deployment.

 The .INI files contain the basics for configuring the AudioCodes Session Border Controller for Microsoft Teams Direct Routing.
 Download the .INI and edit the following changes:

 - Standard Trunk Configuration: Replace **SBC01.TEAMS.CONTOSO.COM** & **SBC02.TEAMS.CONTOSO.COM** with your registered Public DNS A Record for each Customer you are onboarding.
 - Derived Trunk Configuration: Replace **SBC01.TEAMS.CONTOSO.COM** & **SBC02.TEAMS.CONTOSO.COM** with your registered Public DNS A Record for each Customer you are onboarding & replace **TEAMS.CONTOSO.COM** with your Carrier registered Public DNS A Record.

 - Replace the **DIALPLAN RULE** section to align with your Numbering scheme